 On September 28, 2018 a new Welch Medical Library website goes live.
 The new website affords the community of Johns Hopkins University and Medicine access to the vast resources of the Welch Collection.
 With speed and precision, the new website runs a platform that is current, responsive (mobile-friendly), secure, and accessible to all users.

-The existing Welch website (that everyone knows so well) will be active for the remainder of 2018.
+The existing Welch website (that everyone knows so well) will be active until December 27, 2018.
 While many became accustomed to, or may prefer, the existing Welch website, we regret that it is running on a unsupported platform, is not accessible to all users, and offers features that are no longer sustainable.

-Beginning in 2019, the new Welch website will replace the existing (soon to be legacy) website at http://welch.jhmi.edu.
+Beginning on December 27th, the new Welch website will replace the existing (soon to be legacy) website at http://welch.jhmi.edu.
 Until that time, the new Welch website will be live and available for use in beta, a test phase during which the community provides feedback to actively help the Welch team improve the new site.

 We hope that you can join us in improving the new Welch website during the beta phase.
 When you do, there are opportunities to experience many new features, including: